hrik2001/hrik2001.github.io/index.md

   <p class="textbox-bar blue-bar">Frequently Asked Questions</p>
 <div class="textbox-content" markdown="1">
 * #### How should I contact you?
 Or schedule a meeting with you?
-Feel free to contact me on [twitter](https://twitter.com/riksucks) or my email rik61072 [at] gmail [dot] com.
+Feel free to contact me on twitter or telegram by the handle `riksucks` or my email rik61072 [at] gmail [dot] com.
 I am always down for a chat!
 Please don't mind if I happen to reply late, as it is hard for me to juggle college, work, projects and life :)